 Have your agent speak with the listing agent

 See if your real estate agent can speak to the listing agent to figure a few things out.
 See if your agent can find out the current status of the offer and what inspections have taken place?
 Maybe they can see what the buyer and seller are sensing with regards to the deal.
 Will the seller possibly entertain backup offers?
 These are all things an experienced real estate agent should be able to accomplish if you want to put an offer on a contingent or pending home.

 Make a strong offer

 Money talks!
 Make a stronger offer than your competition and see if the sellers are interested in taking yours.
 If demand is much higher than supply in your market, you might need to come in over list price with your offer.
 And this is especially the case when there will likely be competition between buyers for an offer the seller accepts.

 Make an offer without contingencies

 If you want to make a bolder move, make an offer that has no contingencies.
 Depending on the contract that they have entered, it may allow sellers to pressure their current buyer to possibly get rid of their contingencies or maybe leave the transaction all together.
 This would put your offer next in line if it’s attractive to the seller.

 Write an offer letter

-Looking to Buy or Sell a House?
+Looking to buy or sell a house?

-When you hire Trelora to sell your home, you pay one flat-fee to sell your home.
-When you buy a home with Trelora, we will split our commission with you.
+When you hire a traditional agent to help you buy or sell your home, you pay that agent 3-6% of the home’s value.
+And when you hire Trelora to sell your home, you pay one low flat-fee.
+And if you buy a home with Trelora, we will split our commission with you and give you cash back up to $6,000.
 You’ll also get best-in-class customer service and a team of expert agents who close hundreds of deals per year using our proprietary technology.